Orlando17544/ComparaCarrera/README.md

 - GitHub
 - Git 2.30.2

-Me quedé hasta aquí

 ## Install

-Just download the app on this [url](https://github.com/Orlando17544/Portfolio/raw/main/bookDroid.apk) and install it in an android phone.
+Just download the app on this [url](https://github.com/Orlando17544/Portfolio/raw/main/compareCareer.apk) and install it in an android phone.

 ---